 Professional regulatory requirements may also oblige you to train your staff to a level appropriate to their work and level of responsibility.
+You may consider providing relevant employees with appropriate training and equipment to help identify forged documents.

 3.7.1 Criminal sanctions and defences